Love ginger tea? It’s easy to make from scratch! Try making this homemade ginger tea with fresh ginger, lemons, and honey. Drink it hot or iced!

 Cut the lemons in half, juice them, and add both the juice and the juiced lemon halves to the pot.

-I use a wooden citrus reamer and simply juice the lemons right over the pot of water.
+I use aand simply juice the lemons right over the pot of water.

 If some lemon seeds end up in the water, don’t worry, because you’re straining out all the solids later anyway.